-• Market risks: Although the Company's interest income and profitability are exposed to fluctuations in foreign currency and interest rates, it has transferred the vast majority of foreign currency and interest rate risk on to Syngenta Crop Protection AG by means of conditions mirroring its liabilities, leaving a negligible market risk exposure at the Company level.

-- Counterparty credit risk: The Company's transactions within Syngenta AG Group (with Syngenta Treasury N.V. till 14 February 2020 and with Syngenta Crop Protection AG from 14 February 2020) expose it to a significant concentration of credit risk.
-The Company benefits from a guarantee from Syngenta AG, as a result of which - above a certain first loss - it is insured against credit risk resulting from lending. - All the Company's financial liabilities from transactions with third parties on the money markets, credit and capital markets are guaranteed by Syngenta AG.
-The current credit rating of Syngenta AG by Moody's is Ba2/Not Prime, by S&P's BBB-/A-3 and Fitch BBB/F3. - Liquidity and refinancing risk are managed by the following instruments: - In the first place, the operating cash inflows generated from the other members of the Syngenta AG Group (through the sole borrower Syngenta Crop Protection AG) that are applied to pay the financial liabilities of the Company, are considered sufficient to cover the financial obligations of the Company.
-This is evidenced by the current ratio of 1.01 (2019: 1.00) and the debt ratio 0.999 (2019: 0.999). - Syngenta AG has fully and unconditionally guaranteed on a senior unsecured basis the due and punctual payment of the principal of and any premium and interest on the debt securities issued by the Company. - The Company together with Syngenta Wilmington Inc. has access to a USD 2,500,000,000 Global Commercial Paper program guaranteed by Syngenta AG.
+- Market risks: Although the Company's interest income and profitability are exposed to fluctuations in foreign currency and interest rates, it has transferred the vast majority of foreign currency and interest rate risk on to Syngenta Crop Protection AG by means of conditions mirroring its liabilities, leaving a negligible market risk exposure at the Company level. - Counterparty credit risk: The Company's transactions within Syngenta AG Group (with Syngenta Treasury N.V. till 14 February 2020 and with Syngenta Crop Protection AG from 14 February 2020) expose it to a significant concentration of credit risk.
+The Company benefits from a guarantee from Syngenta AG, as a result of which - above a certain first loss - it is insured against credit risk resulting from lending. - Fraud risk: The Company assessed fraud risk as being low.
+Anti-Fraud process level controls are in place including segregation of duties as well as entity level controls including a robust speak-up-line and case investigation and resolution process. - All the Company's financial liabilities from transactions with third parties on the money markets, credit and capital markets are guaranteed by Syngenta AG.
+The current credit rating of Syngenta AG by Moody's is Ba1/Not Prime, by S&P's BBB/A-2 and Fitch BBB+/F2. - Liquidity and refinancing risk are managed by the following instruments: - In the first place, the operating cash inflows generated from the other members of the Syngenta AG Group (through the sole borrower Syngenta Crop Protection AG) that are applied to pay the financial liabilities of the Company, are considered sufficient to cover the financial obligations of the Company.
+This is evidenced by the current ratio of 1.02 (2020: 1.01) and the debt ratio 0.998 (2020: 0.999). - Syngenta AG has fully and unconditionally guaranteed on a senior unsecured basis the due and punctual payment of the principal of and any premium and interest on the debt securities issued by the Company. - The Company together with Syngenta Wilmington Inc. has access to a USD 2,500,000,000 Global Commercial Paper program guaranteed by Syngenta AG.
 Commercial Paper issues are backed by a USD 3,000,000,000 committed, revolving, multi-currency syndicated credit facility.
-As at 31 December 2020, an amount of USD 0 (2019: USD 340,000,000) was issued under the global commercial paper program by the Syngenta AG group via Syngenta Wilmington Inc. and an amount of EUR 0 (2019: EUR 479,200,000) via the Company. - The amount of the committed, revolving, multi-currency syndicated credit facility is USD 3,000,000 (2019: USD 3,000,000).
-With effect from 12 April 2018 the Company resigned as a guarantor and became only a borrower.
+As at 31 December 2021, an amount of USD 0 (2020: USD 0) was issued under the global commercial paper program by the Syngenta AG group via Syngenta Wilmington Inc. and an amount of EUR 0 (2020: EUR 0) via the Company. - The amount of the committed, revolving, multi-currency syndicated credit facility is USD 3,000,000,000 (2020: USD 3,000,000,000).
 The contractual expiry of the committed, revolving, multi-currency syndicated credit facility date is in 2024.
-At 31 December 2020 USD 0 (2019: USD 0) was drawn under this facility by the Company. - The Company's interest rates, duration and terms of financial assets and liabilities as well as their currency are generally matching, therefore leading to a reduced market and liquidity risk.
+At 31 December 2021 USD 0 (2020: USD 0) was drawn under this facility by the Company. - The Company's interest rates, duration and terms of financial assets and liabilities as well as their currency are generally matching, therefore leading to a reduced market and liquidity risk.